BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

+For all experiments and tasks, hyper-parameters were estimated with the Tree-structured Parzen Estimator (TPE) from the Optuna framework \cite{optuna}, except in \cref{ablaSect}, where we used the default hyper-parameter values detailed in supplementary materials.
+Details of how the proposed attention was adjusted and employed for different tasks are given below.

-\textbf{Fine-grained image classification:} For both BR-NPA and the baseline model B-CNN, the ResNet-50 \cite{resnet} pre-trained on the ImageNet dataset \cite{imagenet} was considered as the backbone network since it is one of the most commonly used network architectures in various domains.\footnote{Other adapted network architectures were also tested.
-More details and results are given in the supplemental materials.} To obtain higher-resolution feature maps, the stride of the downsampling blocks in the $3_{rd}$ and $4_{th}$ layer of the ResNet-50 backbone network was set to $1$ instead of $2$, which increased the feature maps from $14\times14$ to $56\times56$.
+\textbf{Fine-grained image classification:} For both BR-NPA and the baseline model B-CNN, the ResNet-50 \cite{resnet} pre-trained on the ImageNet dataset \cite{imagenet} was used as the backbone network since it is one of the most commonly used network architectures in various domains.
+To obtain higher-resolution feature maps, the stride of the downsampling blocks in the $3_{rd}$ and $4_{th}$ layer of the ResNet-50 backbone network was set to $1$ instead of $2$, which increased the feature maps from $14\times14$ to $56\times56$.
+The teacher model used for distillation is a BR-NPA with an unmodified backbone, i.e. with a $14\times14$ resolution.

-\textbf{Few-shot classification:} The MTL model proposed in~\cite{MTL} is one of the state-of-the-art meta/few-shot classification models.
-It was thus employed as a backbone with the proposed attention model for more comprehensive visualization.
-The average pooling layer in the backbone in MTL was replaced with the proposed attention layer, where 3 representative vectors were produced.
-The original classification layer was also extended to take the concatenation of the 3 representative features as input.
-To achieve more precise visualisation with higher-resolution, network distillation was conducted as detailed in \cref{reducedStrideSec}.
-The model was then trained as described in \cite{MTL} on one of the standard few-shot classification benchmark dataset CIFAR-FS dataset \cite{cifarFS}.
-In line with MTL, the ResNet-12 was used.
+\textbf{Few-shot classification:} The E3BM model proposed in~\cite{e3bm} is one of the SOTA meta/few-shot classification models.
+It was thus employed as a backbone with the studied attention model, \textsl{i.e.,} B-CNN, CA, and BR-NPA for more comprehensive visualization.
+To compare BR-NPA with B-CNN and CA, the average pooling layer in the backbone in E3BM was replaced with the studied attention layers.

+For B-CNN and BR-NPA, the original classification layer was also extended to take the concatenation of the 3 representative features as input.
+No such modification was necessary for CA as it does not extend the size of the feature vector produced.
+The model was then trained as described in \cite{e3bm} one of the standard few-shot classification benchmark datasets TieredImagenet \cite{tieredimagenet} using pretrained weights provided by authors to reduce training time.
+In line with E3BM, the ResNet-12 was used.
 The stride of the downsampling blocks in $2_{nd}$ and $3_{rd}$ layer of the ResNet-12 were set to $1$ instead of $2$.
-As a result, the resolution of the feature maps was enlarged from $10\times10$ to $40\times40$.
+As a result, the resolution of the feature maps was enlarged from $5\times5$ to $21\times21$.
+The teacher model used for distillation is the pretrained E3BM model which weights were provided by the authors.